 The disease is named for its predilection for the CNS and cardiovascular systems of experimental mice, and both encephalotropic and cardiotropic strains have been defined.
 In swine and zoologic species, however, acute and subacute deaths are almost always attributed to the destructive effects of the virus on the myocardium, with resultant cardiac insufficiency, pulmonary edema, and frothy transudation into the respiratory tract.
 Affected animals often appear to have asphyxiated in their own respiratory fluids.
 Other clinical signs may include fever, anorexia, listlessness, trembling, staggering, dyspnea, and paralysis.
 Mortality approaching 100% has been described in suckling swine but becomes successively lower in older age groups.
 Strains of EMC viruses that target the pancreas and are diabetogenic in experimental mice have been recognized, but the significance of this finding for other mammals has not been established.

 EMC viruses are known to cross the placenta in swine and have been recovered from conceptuses in cases of reproductive failure due to near-term abortions (107–111 days of gestation), stillbirths, and mummifications.
-Reproductive problems often persist in affected herds for 2–3 mo and may affect sows of all parities.
+Reproductive problems have been reported to involve sows of all parities, often persisting in affected herds for 2–3 mo, but the possibly more significant contribution of PRRS should be investigated.

 Serologic diagnosis via virus neutralization, hemagglutination-inhibition, or ELISA is possible if acute and convalescent sera are collected, but the frequency of subclinical EMC infections makes single serum determinations of little value in aborting sows.
 Detection of antibody against EMC viruses in stillborn or large mummified fetuses is significant for fetal infection, however, because maternal immunoglobulins are not passed across the placenta in swine.

-Killed vaccines for the prevention of myocarditis in weaned swine have been patented, but are no longer commercially available in the USA, except as autogenous products.
+Killed vaccines for the prevention of myocarditis in weaned swine have been patented but are no longer commercially available in the USA except as autogenous products.
 The current impetus for vaccine development has come largely from zoos and amusement parks where EMC has been problematic.
 Success with a genetically engineered attenuated virus vaccine has been reported in primates, pigs, and various zoologic hoofstock species.
-Commercial EMC virus vaccine production has been limited by the apparent lack of need in most domestic livestock situations.
+Commercial EMCV vaccine production has been limited by the apparent lack of need in most domestic livestock situations.